Di-G/dailyspendpwa/CONFLICT_RESOLUTION.md

 2. Local and remote data are fetched
 3. `analyzeDataConflicts()` compares datasets
 4. **Special case**: If no local data exists but online data is available, automatically download all online data
+5. **Special case**: If local data consists only of default categories and online data exists, automatically replace local data with online data
-5. If conflicts exist between local and online data, show conflict resolution dialog
+6. If conflicts exist between local and online data, show conflict resolution dialog
-6. User selects resolution method (if dialog is shown)
+7. User selects resolution method (if dialog is shown)
-7. `applyConflictResolution()` processes the choice
+8. `applyConflictResolution()` processes the choice
-8. Data is synchronized locally and remotely
+9. Data is synchronized locally and remotely
-9. UI is updated to reflect changes
+10. UI is updated to reflect changes

 ### Conflict Detection Logic
 ```typescript